Conflux-Chain/conflux-documentation/docs/core/core-developer-quickstart.md

 [**js-conflux-sdk**](https://github.com/conflux-chain/js-conflux-sdk) is a JavaScript SDK for Conflux Core Space.
 It is a collection of libraries that allow you to interact with a local or remote Conflux node using HTTP, WebSocket.
 You can use it to send transactions, deploy and interact with smart contracts, and so on.

 It is the equivalent of web3.js of Ethereum for Conflux Core Space.
-But it's usage is different from web3.js.
+But APIs are different.

 ## Prerequisites